 The Brick Wall

 Everyone faces and fears a research ‘brick wall’ at some time in their family tree research, where the story hits a dead end.
 Therefore, the end part of the show is an opportunity to put a plea out for help in a hope that a listener has that little clue or scrap of information that cracks that wall and brings it tumbling down.
 The listeners can make contact with the guest via our Contact Us page or via the means given by the guest in the episode.

-There is something in Andrew’s garage that every family historian would find very useful in their quest to demolish their research brick wall – a time machine!
+To end the episode, Andrew offers his guest some help via something he keeps in his garage – a secret time machine!
 As a ‘thank you’ for taking part in the episode, our guests get to try it out to see if they can solve their brick wall first-hand.
 It’s even been known to work.

 The garage is also where Andrew’s occasional assistant – the real-life 19th century missing Hungarian national poet and revolutionary, Sándor Petőfi can be found, alive and well in 21st century England.

 The Family Histories Podcast is an independent British podcast that was founded in 2021.
 The show celebrates family historians all around the world, and the work that they do to piece together our collective social and family history.

 It aims to do this with respect towards all guests, cultures, beliefs, and aims to take a factual or neutral view upon historical topics – allowing the guests to share and discuss their views in the context of their work.
 A guest’s viewpoint does not necessarily reflect the view of the podcast, nor members of the cast or crew.